vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *mūlavidyā tathā proktā trailokyavaśakāriṇī * /

 These nine Vidyās preside over the nine parts of the *śrīcakra* , from the outer square to the central triangle with the *bindu* in its center.
 To each of them a particular role or function, expressed by her name, is ascribed.
 The fi rst is Karaśuddhikarī, “purifi er of the hands,” since the hands of the adept are to be purifi ed before he performs the ritual.
 He is also to protect himself against all mental or spiritual imperfections and especially against egoism and the illusion of duality, hence the name Ātmarakṣikā, “protector of the Self,” of the second Vidyā.
-The third one, “who stays on the throne of the Self,” embodies, according to Amṛ tānanda, the consciousness of the unity of the *sādhaka* , the *cakra* , the mantra, and the Self.
+The third one, “who stays on the throne of the Self,” embodies, according to Amṛtānanda, the consciousness of the unity of the *sādhaka* , the *cakra* , the mantra, and the Self.
 The fourth is Cakrāsanagatā,

 “having the *cakra* as a seat,” while the fi fth, Sarvamantrāsanasthitā, “abiding